OmarMahmoud97/OmarMahmoud97/README.md

 <h3 align="center" >Developer and Designer </h3>

-<p align="center" >A Software engineer with a passion for problem-solving, while also pushing the creative limitations of technology to provide interactive and immersive experiences for the user! </p>
+<p align="center" >I am driven to uncover new and innovative ways to push the boundaries of technology.
+My passion for problem-solving and desire to create immersive, interactive user experiences fuels my eagerness to dive into the world of software development and learn all it has to offer. </p>

 * 🌍  I'm based in London
 * 🖥️  See my portfolio at [Omar-Dev](http://www.Omar-Dev.com)